 The wrong way driver alert system uses radar and closed-circuit cameras to automatically detect vehicles entering in the wrong direction, activating two sets of red flashing wrong-way signs on the ramp.
 As a highly-visible additional indication to stop drivers from entering the wrong way, the first set of signs stands four feet high instead of the standard seven-foot sign height to more readily reach the lower eye level of sleepy or impaired drivers.

 The Transportation Research Board reports an average of 360 deaths nationwide every year due to wrong-way driver crashes.
 In more than half of wrong-way crashes, wrong-way drivers are impaired by alcohol.

+Between January 1, 2014 and December 31, 2018, there were 135 wrong-way crashes in Nevada resulting in 22 fatalities.
 Nevada is one of a handful of state DOTs testing the wrong-way driver detection systems.
 Preliminary research shows that such systems are 80% effective in stopping wrong-way drivers.

 Safe Driving Tips

 While wrong-way drivers often drive unpredictably, motorists can help increase their chances of staying safe by driving attentively:

 - Never drive while impaired or extremely sleepy.
 Do not allow those you know to drive impaired or sleepy.

 - Drive attentively.
 Continually scan the road ahead so you have time to react to upcoming conditions.